sahelisaha2k/Posix_Shell/README.md

 # Posix_Shell
 This project implements a user-defined interactive Posix based shell program using cpp

-The requiremnets fulfilled in the project are:
+The requirements fulfilled in the project are:

     display prompt